Want to learn more about the Sorites Paradox? Check out my interview with philosopher and logician Graham Priest.

 10001) 10000 grains of sand is not a heap (by #10000 & tolerance principle)

-Welcome to the sorites paradox (“sorites” = “heap” in Greek), the argument that allows us to prove that a 90-year-old woman is a child, a blade of grass is red, and Danny DeVito is tall.
+It’s easy to see that this type of argument allows us to prove that a 90-year-old woman is a child, a blade of grass is red, and Danny DeVito is tall.
 It was invented by Eubilides sometime in the 4th century BCE, when he also invented the Liar and a few other paradoxes.
 Though it was largely ignored by ancient, medieval, and early modern philosophers, it has seen a huge surge of interest since the mid-1970’s.
 It is arguably the most difficult paradox facing contemporary logic.
 There’s nothing even close to a consensus on how to deal with it.

-Acknowledging that vague properties are vague does not solve the problem
+Acknowledging that vague properties are vague does not solve the sorites paradox

 It’s tempting to say something like, “well, the properties in question are vague, that’s why this is happening.
 Logic is supposed to deal in precise terms.”

 The problem with this is that “red1” is not what we mean when we say “red.”
 If two colors are imperceptible to the eye, they are the same color.
-That’s an important feature of the word “red.”
+That’s an important feature of the property “red.”
 The vagueness in our language is not an accident or deficiency.
-It’s necessary.
+It serves a purpose.

 The issue is compounded when we consider that most of our properties are vague.
 Being old, being a person, being alive, being a plane, being fat, being liquid, being myself – for any of these, a version of tolerance applies.
 If logic is going to represent validity as we actually use it and understand it, it can’t disallow vague predicates.

 There are many solutions to the sorites paradox.
 I can’t mention them all here.
 The ones I can mention, I can’t go into with any detail.
 Nonetheless, I can give a quick overview of the more significant attempts.